 We’ve mentioned that the only way to reach your milestones is through discipline.

 However, for the majority of us, forming a habit proves to be much harder.

-For instance, in Clockify, you have the option of planning out your tasks for the entire day or even week.
-Then as the tasks pop up, you simply start the timer.
+Here’s how you can easily track your daily goals in Clockify — as the tasks pop up, you simply start the timer.
 When you’re done, you stop the timer, and voila!
 It’s as easy as that.

 When the week passes, you’ll have a clean-cut overview of the time spent on career-related goals.
 These can help you regroup your tasks and make any necessary changes to your schedule.

-6. Take time to reevaluate and modify your goals as you go
+Step #6: Take time to reevaluate and modify your goals as you go

-It’s perfectly normal to realize that your professional goals evolve and change over time.
-Especially earlier in life.
+It’s perfectly normal to realize that your professional goals evolve and change over time — especially earlier in life.

 Maybe you’ve been working as a programmer for a few years now and found out in the past few months that you’re gaining interest in QA.

-How to know if you should change your career goals?
+How to know if you should change your career goals

 When talking about redefining your career goals, this important question always comes up.
 We take our careers seriously, so, naturally, we’ll question our choices.

 - The amount of effort you’re putting in overshadows the reward,